cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

     }
 ```

-* Now if you run the project, you ll be able to initiate the Cartrawler booking flow from your Reactive Native project and received the booking details back after the flow is complete
+* Now if you run the project, you ll be able to initiate the CarTrawler booking flow from your React Native project and received the booking details back after the flow is complete

 ## Resources
 * <a href="https://github.com/cartrawler/cartrawler-react-android-demo">Sample code</a> <br/>
 * More details on <a href="https://reactnative.dev/docs/native-modules-intro">Native Modules</a> <br/>

----